nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Chapters/Git/GitHub and GitLab.md

 	- if the issue is called "Create Outcome Variable" and it is issue #4, create a branch called issue4_create_outcome_variable

 #### Working locally
-1. Get the repositorie's HTTPS  from GitLab under Clone --> Clone with HTTPS
+1. Get the repositorie's HTTPS  from GitLab under Clone --> Clone with HTTPS (or GitHub CLI on GitHub)
 2. In the RStudio terminal, clone repo using `git clone HTTPS`
 3. Run `git pull` and then `git switch issue4_create_outcome_variable`.
 If continually prompted for your password when using `git pull` or `git push`, reach out to Research IT/Kellen
 4. In the same directory as your local git repo, click on Create Project --> Existing Directory.
 Browse to the folder that was created in step 1 and click Create Project